 Fraser Health's current year-to-date performance for in-hospital acquired UTI is 14.6, which is not meeting our internal target of 10.0.
-However, we have successfully reduced UTI rate from 16.8 in FP03 to 10.9 in FP04, which is the lowest rate since FY2018/19.
 Of the 12 hospitals, Chilliwack and Fraser Canyon are meeting their target.
-We will continue to work with our sites and programs that have opportunities to reduce this infection that impacts a patient's stay in our facilities
+We will continue to work with our sites and programs that have opportunities to reduce this infection which can impact a patient's stay in our facilities.